Helpline - Jewish Care Direct

 If you need help, advice or information about any of the ways we can support you, then Jewish Care Direct is here to help.
 You can call our Helpline or email us at any time in complete confidence.

-Our trained advisers dealt with 12,000 calls last year, from people who needed all kinds of help.
-We can find the right Jewish Care service for you, help you fill out benefit forms and even put you in touch with the right help outside of Jewish Care.
+Our trained advisers dealt with over 15,000 enquiries last year, from people who needed all kinds of help.
+We can find the right Jewish Care service for you, listen and support you, provide information about social care and other organisations who can help if Jewish Care can’t.

 Our work covers